Julie-max/AI-Myth-Buster-Bot/README.md

     ```
     or run `notebooks/04_deployment.ipynb`.

+---

 # Future Improvements
 - Improve debunking of complex myths (e.g., humor, stock predictions).
 - Increase dataset size for better generalization.
 - Explore retrieval-augmented generation (RAG) for fact-checking.

+---

 # License
 This project is licensed under the MIT License.
 See the `LICENSE` file for details.

+---

+## 🤝 Contributing
+Feel free to submit a pull request if you want to improve the project!

+---

+## 📧 Contact
+For any inquiries, reach out to **[Your Email]** or open an issue on GitHub.

+---

+### 🌟 If you like this project, give it a ⭐ on GitHub!